Home » Recipes » Roasts » Air Fryer Roast Pork Belly Recipe (Sio Bak or Siu Yuk) 气炸锅烧肉

 pork belly

-• Prepare marinade with nan ru, Hua Tiao Chinese wine, white pepper.
+• Prepare marinade with 2-3 cubes nan ru, 3 tbsp Hua Tiao Chinese wine, 1 tsp white pepper powder.

 marinade